-Shipping fails can derail your cross-border sales, but perhaps not always for the reasons that you think.
-Here are the 7 main things your customers are looking for when it comes to cross-border shipping options.
+It’s true: shipping fails can derail your cross-border sales.
+However, perhaps not always for the reasons that you think.
+Here are the main things your customers are looking for when it comes to cross-border shipping options.

 Spell out shipping costs clearly and as early in the checkout process as possible.
 The last thing you want is for your customer to reach the final page of checkout and be hit with a huge fee.You should also be very clear on what each line item represents and why they are reasonable charges.
 Cross-border shoppers are accustomed to paying for shipping and fees.